INCF/nineml-python/README.rst

 NineML Catalog
 --------------

-The NineML Catalog (http://github.com/INCF/NineMLCatalog) contains a collection of validated NineML models that can be loaded and maninpulated with the NineML Python Library.
+The `NineML Catalog`_ contains a collection of validated NineML models, which can be loaded and maninpulated with the NineML Python Library.
 If you create a model that you believe will be of wider use to the computational neuroscience community please consider contributing to the catalog via a pull request.

 Links